satya-arjunan/visocyteold/Utilities/Doxygen/pages/ProxyHints.md

 Live Source
 ------------
 Certain algorithms can generate new data autonomously, e.g. a source that reads data from the network.
-The **LiveSource** hint allows Visocyte to periodically check with the algorithm if it has new data and update the application, if so.
+The **LiveSource** hint allows ParaView to periodically check with the algorithm if it has new data and update the application, if so.

 For that, one simply adds a hint to the proxy as follows: